Student Services

 music department chair

-Ext.
-3318, Mosiman Hall
+419-358-3348, Mosiman Hall

 Yoder Recital Hall, a state-of-the-art performance facility built in 1996, includes

-recording equipment and faculty teaching studios.
-Mosiman Hall, the music department's
+digital audio recording and computer projection equipment and faculty teaching studios.

-main building, contains three classrooms, a rehearsal/lecture hall, practice rooms
+Mosiman Hall, the music department's main building, contains three classrooms, a rehearsal/lecture

-and faculty teaching studios.
-The department has a collection of performance and study
+hall, practice rooms and faculty teaching studios.
+The department has a collection

 Hall and in Gilliom Room, offer various opportunities for keyboardists beyond the

-19 pianos housed in the music department.
+23 pianos housed in the music department.
+Bluffton University is an All-Steinway School.

 Student life office